-Some standard information must be included in printed public instructions.
-This will include information pointing out the dangers of standing in no go/prohibited areas; that the stage will be cancelled if instructions are not obeyed; how to park; etc. as well as the Motorsport Australia disclaimer.

-Each diagram of the Public View Point is to be accompanied by a legend with all the following details included:

-- (a) The road and direction of travel by competitors. - (b) Location of bunting/tape defining the public area.
+- (a) Some standard information must be included in printed public instructions.
+This will include information pointing out the dangers of standing in no go/prohibited areas; that the stage will be cancelled if instructions are not obeyed; how to park etc.; as well as the Motorsport Australia disclaimer. - (b) Each diagram of the Public View Points is to be accompanied by a legend with all the following details included: - (i) the road and direction of travel by competitors; - (ii) location of bunting/tape defining the public area; - (iii) location of any specifically prohibited areas; - (iv) limits of the public area;